 Vigelandzoon is able to translate an illusion into reality.
 As a spectator you will believe this is all real.
 You can see it, almost eat it.
 And cetrainly you want to touch it and feel it.
 The only thing you’ll want is to get into this illusion of reality.

 Lothar Vigelandzoon was born in Paramaribo, Surinam.
-He is now living in Vence, France, where he is active as a sculptor.
+He is now living in Vence, France.
 He exposes in Paris, Cannes and St. Paul de Vence, Honfleur, New York, London and Singapore.